Is Weed Legal in Los Angeles?

 Certain side effects of marijuana are particularly important to consider in conjunction with what is required to operate a vehicle safely.
 Consuming cannabis can result in a distorted sense of time, drowsiness, trouble focusing, and memory loss which can undoubtedly impair one’s ability to drive.
 With all that in mind, it is best to stay away from the steering wheel if you plan to consume marijuana.
 It is a matter of preventing unnecessary accidents from happening and keeping everyone on the roads free of harm’s way.

-If you happen to get pulled over while under the influence of marijuana, you should know that penalties remain the same for all DUIs.
+If you happen to get pulled over while driving under the influence of marijuana, you should know that penalties remain the same for all DUIs.
 Of course, the prosecution has to prove you were impaired based on certain factors such as driving behavior, when you consumed the weed, statements you’ve made, your appearance, and whether you pass a field sobriety test.